Materials-Consortia/OPTIMADE/optimade.md

 * `identifier ENDS x`: Is true if the property ends with the substring value x.

+OPTIONAL features:

+* Support for x to be an identifier, rather than a string is OPTIONAL.

+* Support for other comparison operators for strings, i.e., '<', '<=', '>', '>=' is
-There is no support for less than and greater than comparisons for strings, since those operators could lead to overly expensive searches if the string properties defined by OPTIMaDe does not precisely match the underlying data format.
+  OPTIONAL since those operators may lead to overly expensive searches if the string properties defined by OPTIMaDe does not precisely match the underlying data format.

-### Comparisons of multi-valued propteties
+### Comparisons of multi-valued properties

 Multi-valued properties can be thought of as lists or sets of strings or numbers.
 In the following, a set of `values` is one or more strings or numbers separated by a comma (',').
+An implementation MAY OPTIONALLY also support identifiers in the value set.

 The following constructs MUST be supported: